GlennVandenborre/AZ-104-Azure-Administrators/README.md

 5. Monitor & Backup Azure resources

 This is of course a kick-off as this platform continues to grow.
-Feedback on improvements if much appreciated!
+Feedback on improvements is much appreciated!

 You can reach me via LinkedIn here: https://www.linkedin.com/in/glenn-vandenborre-696545155/